hschwentner/hschwentner.io/domain-driven-refactorings/tactical/heal-entity-anemia.md

 A group of smaller refactorings help to get rid of this model anemia and enrichen the entities with behavior.

+Depending on what you do first–strategic transformation or tactical transformation—this is often a follow up to [Extract Specialized Anemic Entity](../tactical-for-strategic/extract-specialized-anemic-entity) or followed by [Extract Specialized Entity](../tactical-for-strategic/extract-specialized-entity).

 ## Mechanics

 - Encapsulate data in the anemic entities with [Replace Setter](replace-setter) or [Remove Setter](remove-setter).